-Social security coverage for pensioners
+Social security for pensioners

-- recurring stays in Finland and
+- repeated residence in Finland and abroad

 - family ties in Finland and elsewhere

 When determining a person’s country of residence within the EU area, the other member state’s opinion also counts if the situation is unclear.

 You may be entitled to some pensions from Finland even if you are not entitled to other Kela benefits.